[keith-snook.info]No Silicon Heaven then where do all the calculators go?

 R1 kΩ R2 kΩ C1 nF C2 nF

-Nota Bene The 2 terminal or current driven networks are often used in negative feedback loops and have been for many years long before transistors and op-amps because when driven from a lowish output impedance and terminated into a resistive load RL the current through the network has an inverse RIAA or RIAA record characteristic
+Nota Bene The 2 terminal or current driven networks are often used in negative feedback loops and have been for many years before transistors and op-amps ~ When driven from a 'lowish' output impedance and terminated into a low resistance feedback node the Current through the network has the RIAA Record characteristic the inverse of RIAA playback

-The rising current with with frequency develops a voltage across RL which could be a cathode [or emitter] load or part of an op-amp feedback loop and reduces the gain of the amplifier in accordance with the RIAA or BS1928 ~ Depending on the quality of the amplifier and the feedback topology used you may get acceptable playback of vinyl records
+The rising current with with frequency develops a voltage across R! which could be a cathode or emitter resistor or part of an op–amp feedback loop and reduces the gain of the amplifier in accordance with RIAA playback EQ ~ Depending on the quality of the amplifier and the feedback topology used you may get acceptable playback of vinyl records

-I refer to the 2 terminal networks as current driven because that is how I often use them ~ Not in a feedback loop around a voltage amplifier but as a load on the output of a Transconductance amplifier which could be the collector of a transistor with un-bypassed emitter resistor or the anode circuit of Cascode or Pentode where the current develops the equalised output voltage across the network As shown here ΐ
+I refer to the 2 terminal networks as 'current driven' because that is how I often use them as the load on the output of a Transconductance amplifier which could be the collector of a transistor with un–bypassed emitter resistor or the anode circuit of a Cascode or Pentode where the current develops the output voltage across the network wrt signal ground which may be the HT supply As shown here ΐ

 " Made alive a worldly wonder ~ Often told but never seen "